BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 6. How does the average market value of players differ across various age groups?
 7. What are the player rankings based on the number of years they've played professionally?
 8. What is the average length of a professional playing career by position?
-9. Among forwards with over 200 career games, who has scored the most goals?
+9. Who are the top 5 forwards with over 200 career games that have scored the most goals?
-10. Which midfielder with over 200 career appearances has the highest number of assists?
+10. Who are the top 10 midfielders with the most career assists, having played 200 or more career games?
-11. Among defenders with more than 200 career games, who has accumulated the most disciplinary cards?
+11. Among defenders with more than 200 career games, which player has accumulated the most disciplinary cards?
 12. How many players with over 150 games have never received a red card in their careers?
 13. Which players have been with their current club for at least 5 years?